-But We Want More Money For Our House
+We Want More Money for Our House

 When the average seller sits down to interview real estate agents, it's easy to get caught up in the excitement over choosing a sales price.
 More money means more financial opportunities for the homeowner.
-Perhaps it means the seller can afford to buy a more expensive home, help pay for her child's college education or take that greatly overdue vacation.
+Perhaps it means the seller can afford to buy a more expensive home, help pay for their child's college education, or take that greatly overdue vacation.

 Establishing the Value of Your Home

 Pricing homes is part art and part science.
-It involves comparing similar properties, making adjustments for the differences among them, tracking market movements and taking stock of present inventory, all in an attempt to come up with a range of value, an educated opinion.
+It involves comparing similar properties, making adjustments for the differences among them, tracking market movements, and taking stock of present inventory—all in an attempt to come up with a range of value, an educated opinion.

 Is Your Home Sales Price Too Low?

-If a home is priced too low, priced under the competition, the seller should receive multiple offers to drive up the price to market value.
+Homes sell at a price a buyer is willing to pay, and a seller is willing to accept.
+If a home is priced too low—priced under the competition—the seller should receive multiple offers to drive up the price to market value.
 So there is little danger in pricing a home too low.
-The danger lies in pricing it too high and selecting your agent solely on opinion of value.
+The danger lies in pricing it too high and selecting your agent solely on the opinion of value.

-How It Starts To Go Wrong When Overpriced
+How It Starts to Go Wrong When Overpriced

-Continues To Go Wrong, Still Overpriced
+Continues to Go Wrong, Still Overpriced

 The next agent, also from another town, listed the home at $1.1 million.
 Months passed.
-Eventually the price dropped to just under $900,000.
+Eventually, the price dropped to just under $900,000.
 Still no takers.
 A few lookie-loos, but no serious buyers.

 More Than a Year Later at the Right Price